Weekend Sunrise: Format

 Similar to Sunrise, Weekend Sunrise blends a mixture of news every thirty minutes, interviews and light-hearted feature pieces into three hours each morning.
 Occasionally, Weekend Sunrise may present the show from other locations, however, unlike Sunrise, this is less common.

 News

 As with Sunrise, national news updates are provided at the half-hour mark, followed by a summary of overnight sport and weather.

 Hosts

-Current fill-in presenters that have recently hosted or co-hosted Weekend Sunrise include Kylie Gillies, Mark Beretta, Larry Emdur, Mike Amor, Mark Riley, Sally Bowrey, Angela Cox, Edwina Bartholomew, Natarsha Belling, Chris Reason, Gemma Acton, Michael Usher and Matt Shirvington.
+Current presenters who have been fill-in hosts or co-hosts of Weekend Sunrise in recent times include Sally Bowrey, Edwina Bartholomew, Michael Usher, Angela Cox, Mark Beretta, Liam Tapper, James Tobin, Blake Johnson, Natarsha Belling and Chris Reason.

-Fill-in news & sport presenters: Natarsha Belling and Angie Asimus.

-Fill-in weather presenters: Paul Burt.

-Other Seven presenters who have either filled in or presented Weekend Sunrise in the past include Matt White, Basil Zempilas, Denham Hitchcock, Jessica Rowe, Andrew Rochford, Kellie Sloane, Rebecca Maddern, Natalie Barr, Rahni Sadler, Ryan Phelan, Ben Davis, Simon Reeve, Jillian Whiting, Jim Wilson and Ben Damon, amongst others.
+Fill-in presenters for other roles, in order from most likely to be used to least likely to be used: